Your Pet, Our Passion.

 18 giant dog breeds you're bound to love

 If you've got room in your home and on your sofa, and plenty of time for socialising, training and reinforcing your fences, a giant dog breed could be the perfect match for you.
-Keep reading for our top 10 big dog breeds.
+Keep reading for our top 18 big dog breeds.

-1. Mastiff (English) - 72-80cm., 54-73kg
+1. Mastiff (English) - 72-80cm, 54-73kg

 While males, on average, come in at around 78cm (31inches), the Kennel Club breed standard recognises that they are often taller but no longer give a height – just say that “size is desirable but only if combined with quality”.
 Still, the Mastiff is among the biggest dog breeds alive today - in both height and weight.

-Despite this fearsome past, the Mastiff is a calm, gentle and noble dog that is devoted and loving towards their family - often thinking of themselves as a lap dog!.
+The Mastiff is a calm, gentle and noble dog that is devoted and loving towards their family - often thinking of themselves as a lap dog!.
 They are however indifferent or even suspicious of strangers - human or canine.

 With an average height of 76cm (30 inches) and often much taller, the Irish Wolfhound is unmistakeably a giant.
 Unlike most sighthounds who are on the leaner end of the scale, the Wolfhound is both tall and broad.